*The T&C's may from time to time change, see clause 1.iv), in which case the terms and conditions on the website prevail.

 - The User acknowledges that although the Provider forms part of a group of companies whose core business is the offering of professional HR and Health and Safety advice, Bright software products are not a substitute for seeking any employment law or health and safety advice.

 - The User may purchase or subscribe to third party complimentary products or software services that integrate or work with Bright software products ("Additional Services").
 It is The User's responsibility to decide whether or not to access and use the Additional Services, and if the User chooses to do so, it must agree to the separate applicable terms and conditions presented to it by the Provider, or the third party, for those Additional Services.
+If the User utilises Additional Services, the User may permit access, via delegation, to individuals for the purpose of lawful, legitimate use of the Services and software.
 If there is a conflict between any of the terms of this agreement and the Additional Services terms, then the Additional Services terms will prevail in relation to the User's use of the Additional Services.
-The Provider is not responsible for any issue with any third-party technology, information and/or services and will not be liable for those issues.
-The Provider may withdraw access to such third party technology, information or services via Bright software products at any time and without notifying the User.
+The Provider is not responsible for any issue with any third-party technology, authorised delegation, information and/or services and will not be liable for those issues.
+The Provider may withdraw access to such third party technology, delegation, information or services via Bright software products at any time and without notifying the User.

 - If the User is an 'individual' within the meaning of the Consumer Credit Act 2006 then they are entitled to a 'cooling off' period.
 A User falls within the definition of an 'individual' and is thereby entitled to a 'cooling off' period, if they are (1) a natural person ( i.e an individual) (2) a partnership consisting of two or three persons not all of whom are bodies corporate or (3) an unincorporated body of persons which does not consist entirely of bodies corporate and is not a partnership.
 The 'cooling off' period will entitle such a User to cancel their use of Bright software products and release them from any obligation to pay a fee, provided such notification is received by the Provider within 5 working days from when they accept the terms of this agreement and become a User.
 In those circumstances the User may become liable to pay the Provider a fee for the Services used, such fee to be agreed between the Provider and the User.